jpbatz/telodigrade/README.md

 # url
 http://telodigrade.com

-# what is a "telodigrade"??
+# what is a "telodigrade"???

 "telodigrade" is a combination of two fascinations i have to remind me of the evidence that there is still much to learn about our existence and universe.